daviddwlee84/Stanford-CS224n-NLP/README.md

   * [ ] [Neural Machine Translation by Jointly Learning to Align and Translate](CourseMaterials/readings/Neural_Machine_Translation_by_Jointly_Learning_to_Align_and_Translate.pdf) (original seq2seq+attention paper)
   * [ ] [**Attention and Augmented Recurrent Neural Networks**](https://distill.pub/2016/augmented-rnns/) (blog post overview)
   * [ ] [Massive Exploration of Neural Machine Translation Architectures](CourseMaterials/readings/Massive_Exploration_of_Neural_Machine_Translation_Architectures.pdf) (practical advice for hyperparameter choices)

+> * Training method: Teacher Forcing
+>   * During training, we feed the gold (aka reference) target sentence into the decoder, regardless of what the decoder predicts.
+> * During testing (decoding): Beam Search vs. Greedy Decoding
+>   * Decoding Algorithm: an algorithm you use to generate text from your language model
+>     * Greedy Decoding => lack of backtracking
+>       * on each step take the most probable word (i.e. argmax)
+>       * use that as the next word, and feed it as input on the next step
+>       * keep going until you produce `<END>` or reach some max length
+>     * Beam Search: aims to find high-probability sequence by tracking multiple possible sequences at once
+>       * on each step of decoder, keep track of the k (beam size) most probable partial sequences (hypotheses)
+>       * after you reach some stopping criterion (get n complete hypotheses (each stop when reach max depth, produce `<END>`)), choose the sequence with the highest probability (with score normalization)

 #### Lecture 13: Modeling contexts of use: Contextual Representations and Pretraining